JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `deprecateExtension`

-Deprecate an extension in a colony.
+Set the deprecation of an extension in a colony.
 Can only be called by a Colony.

 **Parameters**